Whiley/RFCs/text/0000-final-modifier.md

 }
 ```

-Without the `final` modifier, the closest type in Whiley for represent
+Without the `final` modifier, the closest type in Whiley for representing
 the type `Test` would be:

 ```